The Ultimate Guide to Health and Wellness Stipends

 On this Page

-The truth is, employees today want more than a simple gym membership, a meditation app subscription, or some other one-size-fits-all wellness benefit.
+The truth is, many employees today want more than a simple gym membership, a meditation app subscription, or some other one-size-fits-all wellness benefit.
 They want flexibility, personalization, and a program that truly aligns with their lives.

-What is a wellness stipend?
+What is a health and wellness stipend?

 First, a definition: